How Fast Do Bowlers Bowl? Cricket Ball Speed and the Fastest Deliveries

 • Speed = distance divided by time.

 For batted ball speed, this is far more complicated.
-Take the bowling speed, plus the bat speed, incorporate the mass of the bat and perform a complex equation.
+Take the bowling speed, plus the bat speed, incorporate the mass of the bat, and perform a complex equation.
 If this is really important to your game, expensive speed guns are really the most accurate answer here.

 Closing Thoughts